MichaelThoresen/Things-to-do/README.md

 ## Other

+- [ ] Build the ergodox
+- [ ] Solder antennas to the 433MHz RF senders
 - [ ] Finish https://www.udemy.com/course/react-the-complete-guide-incl-redux/
 - [ ] Look into building a React native app for light switches for both Android and iOS
   - [ ] Implement both apps with firebase authentication and Cloud Firestore